How Understanding Forecast Uncertainty Resolves the Explainability Problem in Machine Learning Models: Fallback and Safe Decision-Making at High-Uncertainty Regions

 \section{Fallback and Safe Decision-Making at High-Uncertainty Regions}

-The preceding analysis demonstrates both practically and theoretically that forecast uncertainty and explanatory instability are related.
-Rather than focusing on explanatory stability, deployment systems must include forecast uncertainty in the decision logic.
-When the forecast uncertainty is too high, the primary concern should be in obtaining a usable decision, not explaining a weak decision.
+Rather than focusing on explanatory stability, deployment systems must incorporate forecast uncertainty into the decision logic.
+When forecast uncertainty is too high, the primary concern should be obtaining a usable decision, not explaining a weak decision.

-Nonlinear machine learning models cannot be expected to provide usable forecasts throughout the feature space, and generally will not when the diverge from simple linear models.
-When the uncertainty crosses a predefined acceptance threshold, a fallback model should be employed.
-This necessarily means that all machine learning models should be tested pointwise across the feature space to determine if there are such unpredictable regions.
-Note that the only machine learning models without such unpredictable regions are essentially linear models and do not need to be deployed as machine learning models.
+Nonlinear machine learning models cannot be expected to provide usable forecasts throughout the feature space.
+When uncertainty crosses a predefined acceptance threshold $\tau$, a fallback model should be employed.
+This necessarily means that all machine learning models should be evaluated systematically across the feature space to identify unpredictable regions.

-Upon determining that a machine learning model has prediction gaps, a fallback model will be required.
-This will most often be a simpler linear model, such as logistic regression with continuous or categorical input features.
-Such models are unlikely to have predictability gaps.
-However, they will tend to be less predictive than a machine learning model overall, assuming that overfitting issues have been addressed in the development of the machine learning model \cite{breeden2023stabilizing}.
-Note that logistic regression models that use features that are segmented continuous variables should be viewed as nonlinear models, not linear models, because they will exhibit the forecast uncertainties at the boundaries exhibited above.

-The fallback procedure is dependent on establishing a predetermined maximum threshold for forecast uncertainty.
-This threshold should be set according to the acceptable level of business risk, and may be a function of the forecast value.
-For example, a large uncertainty in a low credit default risk situation could be irrelevant, whereas a large uncertainty in a high default risk could be disastrous.
-However, with a risk-based pricing approach, losing profitability could happen at either end of the spectrum or in specific segments.
+The fallback will most often be a simpler linear model, such as logistic regression.
+Such models are unlikely to have predictability gaps, though they will tend to be less predictive than a machine learning model in regions where the machine learning model performs well.
+The threshold $\tau$ should be set according to acceptable business risk and may be a function of the forecast value: a large uncertainty at low credit default risk may be irrelevant, whereas the same uncertainty at high default risk could be consequential.